MarkNjunge/JustJava-Android/README.md

 # Just Java
-A mock application for a coffee shop.
+A mock Android application for a coffee shop.

+* 100% Kotlin (Excluding staff app; to be converted).
+* MVP architecture.
+* Room (with RxJava) for local data storage.
+* Firebase Authentication for Authentication.
+* Firebase Realtime Database and Firebase Cloud Firestore for cloud storage.
+(To be moved to only Firestore).
+* Firebase Cloud Messaging for notifications.
+* Crashlytics by Fabric for crash reporting

 ## Screenshots